 Score: 34 or lower (eligible for Level 2)

 All officials must complete online education regardless of level or experience.
-Online Education consists of a series of Course categories (total of six).
+Online Education consists of a series of Course categories.

 All course categories must be completed to finish online training.

 All modules within the Pre-Required and Required categories must be completed.
 The remaining categories contain a menu of elective modules and an official must complete the required number of modules (e.g. 4 modules of 7 offered) within the category to complete the category.